Alejogb1/job-board/blog-data/how-can-custom-words-be-removed-from-a-python-list.md

 id: "how-can-custom-words-be-removed-from-a-python-list"
 ---

-Right, let's tackle this.
-It's a problem I’ve run into more than once, typically when dealing with messy datasets or user input needing a good scrubbing.
+Right,  It's a problem I’ve run into more than once, typically when dealing with messy datasets or user input needing a good scrubbing.
 Removing custom words from a python list seems straightforward, but the devil, as they say, is in the details.
 We can't just blindly start deleting; there are performance considerations and, importantly, we need to consider what 'custom' actually means in the context of a specific problem.

 I recall a project a few years back involving sentiment analysis of customer reviews.
 The initial data contained a good deal of noise – things like website boilerplate, common stop words in the target language, and also specific product codes that were entirely irrelevant for the analysis.
 This is where a tailored word removal strategy became critical.
 So, how do we approach this in a robust and performant manner?